 Oyster cards can be used to pay for travel on the Heathrow and Gatwick Express trains between the airport and central London.

 The costs of traveling on the express lines does not contribute to the maximum daily caps.

-There is no discount for using an Oyster card over purchasing a standard ticket.
-See our post on Getting Into London for more information on travel to and from the airports.
+There is no discount for using an Oyster card over buying a standard ticket.
+See our post on Getting Into London from the Airports for more information.

 Can I Use a Contactless Card or a Mobile Payment Device?

 Contactless credit/debit card holders can use their cards in lieu of an Oyster card.
 The fares and rules are the same.
 The key difference is that the Oyster card is a prepaid system.